dcsaorg/DCSA-EBL-Envelope/README.md

 See [the contributing guide](CONTRIBUTING.md) for detailed instructions on how to get started with our project.

 # Transferring BL control to another platform
-Transferring the BL control of possession is accomplished by sending a _**"Transferblock"**_ from the sending platform to the receiving platform.
+Transferring the BL control of possession is accomplished by sending a _**"EBLEnvelope"**_ from the sending platform to the receiving platform.

-## Overview of a `transferblock`
+## Overview of an `EBLEnvelope`
-A `transferblock` is a single JSON structure described [here](https://app.swaggerhub.com/apis/dcsaorg/DCSA_EEC/0.12-alpha#/transferblock).
+A `eblEnvelope` is a single JSON structure described [here](https://app.swaggerhub.com/apis/dcsaorg/DCSA_EEC/0.12-alpha#/eblEnvelope).
-The `transferblock` has the following structure:
+The `eblEnvelope` has the following structure:
 * data of the B/L according to the [DCSA transportDocument specification](https://app.swaggerhub.com/domains/dcsaorg/DOCUMENTATION_DOMAIN/2.1.0#/components/schemas/transportDocument)
 * The complete endorsement chain as signed endorsementChainEntries transferred between platforms
   * signature of the endorsementChainEntry - signed with the private key of the sending platform